 Adaptive Reuse – Temora Railway Station

-State heritage listed Temora Railway Station was given a new lease of life, once again playing a central role in Temora’s social fabric.
-Refurbishment of the building was completed in March, 2016 allowing a derelict and forgotten relic to be adaptively reused as a youth centre, visitor facilities, exhibition, performance area and rail museum.
+Winner of the 2017 Heritage Awards Adaptive Reuse category, State heritage listed Temora Railway Station was given a new lease of life, once again playing a central role in Temora’s social fabric.

 During these discussions, it was decided that the Temora Shire Council would enter into a lease agreement to self-manage the railway precinct for a period of 10 years.

-A newly formed “Temora Railway Museum Historical Committee” has a strong contingent of members and is made up of rail enthusiasts, ex-rail employees, present employees and local historians.
-The Youth Committee also has a strong membership, with meetings and get-together’s on a weekly basis guided by Councils Youth Officer.
+The newly formed “Temora Railway Museum Historical Committee” had a strong contingent of members.
+The members of this committee are made up of rail enthusiasts, ex-rail employees, present employees and local historians.

 The Temora community relishes on this adaptive reuse and have returned a once vibrant location back to its former glory.
 Temora Shire is very proud of this unique adaptive reuse!